“I’m telling you,” said Tess, for the second time.

 “No, Annabis will deal with them directly.”

 Lydia shrugged.
 “An ambush is no doubt closing around us anyway.
-The slaying of the giant will have been seen.
-If we wait just a little longer, my people will descend on us.
-I will speak for you.”
+They saw you kill the giant.
+I will speak for you, when they come.”

 Megaera thought frantically.
 “Do you know the paths under the earth?”

 Megaera whipped out Bugclaw and encircled Lydia’s neck.
 She startled and then began to rise.
-Megaera extruded the claws.
+Megaera extruded the claws a bit.
 “Stay.”

 “What are you doing?”
-Lydia demanded.
+Lydia croaked.
 Megaera ignored her.
 “Arslan!”

 The warrior was a swift-moving blur in his chameleon cloak; the others closed in behind like wraiths.
 “We’re surrounded by werewolves.
 We have to run for the door.”

 “You’ll never arrive!”
-Lydia said, and struggled against Bugclaw so that Megaera had to tighten down to subdue her.
+Lydia said, and struggled against Bugclaw so that Megaera had to tighten its grip.

 “Get up and move!”
 Megaera commanded, and loosened the flail just enough that she could gain her feet and face away.